 YOU WANT IT WHEN?

-- For those whose executive leadership has migrated into higher education after experience in the business world
+- For those whose executive leadership has migrated into working with higher education data after experience in the business world

 - The shock to them is the amount of effort to answer questions.
 For example, a programmer must often write a program to answer executives’ questions.
 Or a group of people have to meet & discuss over a weekend with their data in three-inch binders.